Daniel-KM/SocialBookmarking/README.md

 An optional AddThisId can be configured to enable the user to track shares via their [AddThis] account analytics.

+Open Graph metadata tags, used by Facebook and other sites to gather information about the page (title, description, image to display) can be included by enabling the option in the plugin configuration.

 Installation
 ------------